avh4/elm-format/new-parser-2021-notes.md

     * `checkIndent`.
 Simple function.

     * `withPos`.
 Simple function, but I might have done in wrong..

-        Also, what exactly does the `_indent` field represent?
-Does it represent indentation in terms of coulmns, or some multiple thereof?
-Should be easy enough to pinpont if there is an issure here anyhow.

 ## Mapping between the parsec and Elm parser